blex-max/apb-pileup-browser/README.md

 Feature suggestions are welcomed.

 ### Planned
+- VCF-driven locus browsing - input a VCF along with alignment/s and navigate between variant loci.
+  - unlikely to implement any filtering of the vcf as that can be done at or before startup with `bcftools` and shell piping/substitution.
 - Better in-app help; column discoverability; a `help` command; better helptext.
+Better startup messages
+- Clear indication of no-op navigation via blinking the staus bar or similar
-- Indication of insertion sites (easily implemented, but the best way to display them is unclear).
+- Indication of insertion sites by gapping the reference/other reads.
 - Pannable alignment view (currently the view is only scrollable up/down - side to side is planned).
 - Fold-out display of quality string below each aligned read.
 - Minor UX/UI improvments.
 - Headless `count` mode, to get results for a query known at the CLI without dropping into the TUI.
-- Reference span complexity assessment (useful when assessing artefactual variants).
+- More stats in the status bar; allele counts, VAF (when in variant driven mode), reference span complexity assessment (useful when assessing artefactual variants).

 ### Speculative
 These are items that I think might be useful,